“All colours will agree in the dark.”

 No, I don’t know how to pronounce it either!
 These are the mixtures between the previous 6 colours mentioned above.
 To start with don’t worry about them.

-Analyzing the 3 properties of colour
+Analysing the 3 properties of colour

 The 3 things to remember are Hue, Value & Saturation